JohnDale02/HoloLens-Collaborative-Mixed-Reality/Setup.md

 - The deployment might take a few attempts, even when correctly setup
 - If deployment succeeds, the application will automatically run on the Hololens

+## Eye Tracking
+- It is required to enable
+- Add a Eye Gaze data provider by navigating to MRTK Toolkit --> Input -.............

 ## Azure Spatial Anchors

 ##